-The optional field for Network Name can be used to give groups of Oxygen-3 Wireless Gateways a logical group name such as "Sales Offices" or "NW Region".
+The optional field for Network Name can be used to give groups of Oxygen 3 Wireless Gateways a logical group name such as "Sales Offices" or "NW Region".
 This name will show up server-side on the CCM management console and makes it possible to categorize a fleet of Oxygen Gateways.

-Network Name: (optional: allows grouping by network in CCM) (optional, allows grouping by network in CCM)
+Network Name: (optional: allows grouping by network in CCM)

-Cypress advises against enabling the Allow firmware downgrades via CCM option.

-There can be absolutely no guarantee that existing configuration will work after a firmware downgrade, therefore, there is a high likelihood that the Oxygen-3 Wireless Gateway will lose cellular connectivity after a downgrade.
+Cypress Solutions advises against enabling the Allow firmware downgrades via CCM option.
+There can be absolutely no guarantee that existing configuration will work after a firmware downgrade, therefore, there is a high likelihood that the Oxygen 3 Wireless Gateway will lose cellular connectivity after a downgrade.
 Doing this remotely is not recommended.